cervoise/blog/certifications/SLAE/Exo3-Egghunter.md

  jmp edx ;call final shellcode
 ```

-It is extracted in order to be inserted into the *shellcode.c* file (as the file contents many a, it will not be displayed here.
+It is extracted in order to be inserted into the *shellcode.c* file (as the file contents many a, it will not be displayed here).
 ```
 $ bash ../get-shellcode.sh access2
 "\xbb\x90\x50\x90\x50\x31\xc9\xf7\xe1\x66\x81\xca\xff\x0f\x42\x60\x8d\x5a\x04\xb0\x21\xcd\x80\x3c\xf2\x61\x74\xed\x39\x1a\x75\xee\x39\x5a\x04\x75\xe9\xff\xe2"
 ```

-After compilation, our final shellcode is immidiatly executed:
+After compilation, our final shellcode is immediately executed:

 ```
 $ gcc -fno-stack-protector -z execstack shellcode.c -o shellcode